Recent scientific publications

 Purpose

-The purpose of this study is to examine whether different levels of assurance statements of environmental disclosures affect investment choices in the French context where environmental assurance was voluntary until 2012 and became regulated and mandatory since then.
+The purpose of this study is to examine whether different levels of assurance statements of environmental disclosures affect investment choices in the French context, where environmental assurance was voluntary until 2012 and has been regulated and mandatory since then.

 Design/methodology/approach

-The authors conducted an experiment during the voluntary context - which represents the vast majority of countries - on a sample of 108 financial analysts.
+The authors conducted an experiment in a voluntary context—which represents the vast majority of countries—on a sample of 108 financial analysts.

 Findings